EviLuci/vscode_neovim_settings/README.md

 ## Why This Setup?

-I just started us Neovim (with [LazyVim](https://lazyvim.org/)) mostly for personal work or projects, but VSCode is more common in workplace settings, so I prefer using VSCode for professional collaboration.
+I just started using Neovim (with [LazyVim](https://lazyvim.org/)) mostly for personal work or projects, but VSCode is more common in workplace settings, so I still prefer using VScode for professional collaboration.
 The insert mode is basically just default VSCode, so anybody can use it like they usually do while I am able to have familiar neovim like environment that works just fine.

 ## Extensions
 To fully utilize this setup, install the following extensions: